olyaturova/olyaturova/README.md

 📌 I’m currently working on JavaScript/React/Node
 🎓 I'm graduating from university with a degree in software engineering.
-🔍 I’m currently studying on Flutter/Dart
+🔍 I’m currently studying on Flutter/Dart and SQL

 ## Skills and Experience: